-My favourite was the Marmoset show- they are my favourites and next time I want to do the Marmoset experience- where you can go into the cage with them.
+My favourite was the Marmoset show- they are my favourites and next time I want to do the Marmoset experience!
+You can go into the cage with them, dream come true!
 The crocodile show was also really interesting.
 The Shoalhaven Zoo has the only outdoor breeding pair of crocodiles south of Queensland.

 Overall Jervis Bay and the whole Shoalhaven region is amazing and we will definitely back, and this time for longer.
 I'm already planning our next adventure!